lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving a Complex UITableView Using VIPER.md

 }
 ```

-With a eye toward testability, I decided to inject the UseCase into the Presenter, as well.
+With a view toward testability, I decided to inject the UseCase into the Presenter, as well.
 Because the adapter is part of the view, it also needs a reference to the presenter.

 ### The Presenter

-In the previous version, the adapter had two responsibilities: format the data into a format suitable for display by the view and to react to the tableView's requests by delivering cells containing the formatted data.
+In the previous version, the adapter had two responsibilities: convert the data into a format suitable for display by the view and to react to the tableView's requests by delivering cells containing the formatted data.
 The former responsibility has been moved to the Presenter.

-I changed the name of the rows by calling them `TransactionListViewModel`s, because this is the what they are.
-In general, any form of data that passed between the Presenter and the ViewController, is a ViewModel.
-It does not matter whether the data is grouped into a struct, an enum, a bunch of parameters, or a struct embedded in an enum, they are all just ViewModels in VIPER parlance.
+I changed the name of the rows by calling them `TransactionListViewModel`s, because this is the what they are known as in VIPER.

-My preference is that, other than at init, ViewModels have no behaviour.
-In many cases, it is prudent to use init to translate a PresentationModel into a ViewModel.

-The same thinking applies to PresentationModels, which I will discuss later.

 ```swift
 class TransactionListPresenter {